 Though she has the last word on anything in fashion, Vogue's editor in chief puts fitness first, beginning every day for a 5:45 a.m. hour-long tennis session.

-Even though she's the COO of Facebook, Sandberg knows the importance of unplugging.
-She turns off her phone each night before sleep so it doesn't disturb her REM cycles, and on the weekend, she unplugs even earlier to devote more time to her family.
+Even though she's the Chief Operating Officer of Facebook, Sandberg knows the importance of unplugging.
+Each night before sleep she turns off her phone so it doesn't disturb her REM cycles and come the weekend she unplugs even earlier to devote more time to her family.

 As busy as Winfrey's schedule gets, she always makes the time twice a day to sit in stillness for 20 minutes.
-Breaking away will help you recenter, rejuvenate, and restore your focus and ability to tackle the tasks ahead.
+Breaking away for time dedicated to calm will help you recenter, rejuvenate, and restore your focus and ability to tackle the tasks ahead.

-In a digital world where FOMO is rampant, Zuckerberg coined JOMO—or, the Joy of Missing Out.
+In a digital world where FOMO (fear of missing out) is rampant, Zuckerberg coined JOMO—or, the Joy of Missing Out.
 Rather than feeling pressured to fill up your weekend with activities or be sucked into plans, be honest with yourself about your interests, time, and energy levels.
-A Saturday night spent indoors isn't wasted if it's where you want to be.
+A Saturday night spent indoors isn't wasted if it's really where you want to be.